Breeds

 From Working Dogs to Refined Companions

 Early breeders transformed former bull-baiting stock into affectionate pets.
-Selective breeding emphasized distinctive features like bat ears and muscular frames.
-The American Kennel Club formalized these traits in 1898, setting guidelines that still define the standard French Bulldog today.
+The selective breeding focused on unique attributes such as bat ears and muscular body.
+These characteristics were codified by the American Kennel Club in 1898, and they remain guidelines to the standard French Bulldog to this day.

 A Genetic Twist in the Tale